arkency/posts/posts/2013-09-16-arkency-survival-guide-to-effective-programming.md

 also allows you to manage priorities on daily basis and avoid risk.

 The second chapter, that is currently being written by Andrzej Krzywda, is about overcommunication.
-About the essence of our communication.
+That is the essence of our communication.
 How a little too much is always better than a little not enough.
 What things are worth communicating and which new tools and techniques can help you deliver your message more clearly.